Pfern/PANGenomics/exercises/HLA/README.md

 You are free to try this method, but be warned that the MHC region is large and it may overwhelm MSA tools that were designed for smaller sequences.
 We have provided you with the GRC's own MSA of the MHC alternate scaffolds in MAF format, but you should not feel bound to use it.

 It should be noted that there are other methods that you could use to build a graph of the MHC region.
 For instance, you could find a VCF and use `vg construct -v`.
 You could also use an assembly tool to build an assembly graph and construct a VG from the GFA.

+## Choosing MHC scaffolds

+An interesting question to ask for a new sample is which MHC scaffold (or pair of scaffolds) will represent its MHC region best.
+In reality, any individual's MHC haplotypes are unlikely to match any of the MHC scaffolds well.
+However, they will have recombinant subsequences in common with the scaffolds.
+Moreover, previous studies have demonstrated benefits in downstream application for choosing more representative sequences for the reference, even if these sequences are imperfect (see Dilthty, et al. 2014).